schiorean/git-custom-hooks/README.md

 # Git Custom Hooks

-This script let you to set the custom pre and post hooks for git subcommands.
+Using this script you can customize the pre and post hooks for git.

 # Installation